ibois-epfl/Cockroach-documentation/README.md

 ---

-## Run Jekyll on win machine locally
+## Install Jekyll on win machine locally

 Clone the repo.
 And install Jekyll/Ruby for win, follow the link [here](https://jekyllrb.com/docs/installation/windows/).
 More documentation on Jekylls [here](https://www.youtube.com/watch?v=EvYs1idcGnM&list=PLWzwUIYZpnJuT0sH4BN56P5oWTdHJiTNq&index=1)

+## Use Jekyll on win machine

+Go to the documentation directory.

 If you are using the ruby gems v 3.0.0 the 'webrick' doesn't ship with.
 You need to add it manually after the wizard ruby installation is finished: